Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ![alt text](/assets/assets-2025-10-27/upscaled.png)
 *Upscaled result using HQX*

-Clearly this approach, is not perfect, especially when the camera is zoomed enough you can clearly see artifacts:
+Clearly, this approach is not perfect, especially when the camera is zoomed enough you can clearly see artifacts:
 ![alt text](/assets/assets-2025-10-27/artifacts.png)
 *Upscaling artifacts*